melodyyangaws/emr-on-eks-hdfs/README.md

 * configuration for a replication factor of 3
 * dyanmically provisioned FSx for Lustre volume per datanode pod, ie. the PV & PVC are not required to create manually.

-NOTE: to create a FSx file system on the fly, the datanode pod will be in pending status for approx. 5 minutes.
+NOTE: to create a new FSx file system on the fly, the datanode pod will be in pending status for approx. 5 minutes.

 ## Quick start
 Spin up the namenode and datanode containers locally for a quick test.
 They automatically attach your local disk as the storage.